Someshwar28Mishra/Low-Level-Designs/Solid-Principle/README.md

 ---

 ## 4. Interface Segregation Principle (ISP)
 Clients should not be forced to depend on interfaces they do not use.
-Large interfaces should be split into smaller, specific interfaces.
+Bahut bda interface nhi banana chahiye, chote chote interfaces banane chahiye jo specific use case ke liye ho.

 ### Example:
 #### Violation of ISP